 To set up the account you will have to register a first name/surname and date of birth and you will be asked to register a mobile number which will be used as a security feature.
-You will also be asked to set a password - remember this password as it is the one you will have to share with other members of your committee so they can gain access to the account.
-You will then be asked to choose a name for your email account - follow the guidelines above, eg: namehdabranch@gmail.com
+You will also be asked to set a password - remember this password as it is the one you will have to share with other support group leaders so they can gain access to the account.
+You will then be asked to choose a name for your email account - follow the guidelines above, eg: namehdasupportgroup@gmail.com